If you’re reading this, chances are you’re interested in immigrating to Canada and exploring the opportunities this beautiful country has to offer.

 7. Atlantic Immigration Pilot

-To be eligible for this program, you’ll need to meet these requirements.
+To be eligible for this program, you’ll need to meet some requirements.

 - A job offers from a designated employer in one of the four Atlantic provinces